cl91/NeptuneOS/readme.md

-# Neptune OS: a general purpose, Windows NT-like OS built on the seL4 microkernel
+# Neptune OS: a general purpose Windows NT-like OS built on the seL4 microkernel

 Neptune OS is general purpose operating system built on the seL4 microkernel.
 Poetically speaking it is a "re-imagination" of what Windows NT could have become had seL4 been available back in 1988.
-The original NT architecture was heavily influenced by the archetypal Mach design and comprised of a collection of system services (called the NT Executive) sitting atop a minimal microkernel responsible only for core primitives.
+The original NT architecture was heavily influenced by the archetypal Mach design and comprised of a collection of system services, called the NT Executive, sitting atop a minimal microkernel responsible only for core primitives.
 However, the hardware limitations of the late 1980s forced NT into a "hybrid" kernel approach where the Executive and the Microkernel, along with device drivers, were all sitting in kernel